codewizwit/codewizwit/README.md

 Software engineer building systems that put people first.
 I build developer tools that make Responsible AI usable and scalable, from publishing personal npm packages to enterprise-scale governance.

+Here’s what that looks like in practice - a mix of independent exploration and applied engineering:

 ---

 ## 🚀 Featured Work